 Spinal headaches typically appear within 12 to 24 hours after a spinal tap or spinal anesthesia.
 Sometimes epidural anesthesia may lead to a spinal headache as well.
 Although epidural anesthetic is injected just outside the membrane that surrounds the spinal cord, a spinal headache is possible if the membrane is unintentionally punctured.

 Preparing for your appointment

-If you've recently had a spinal procedure, you probably know your risk of getting a spinal headache.
-But if you're experiencing unforeseen symptoms or your headache concerns you for any reason, your doctor can help you determine the seriousness of your condition and whether you need to be seen immediately.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+If you've recently had a spinal procedure and develop a headache that lasts 24 hours or longer, your doctor can help you determine the seriousness of your condition.
+Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.

 What you can do

 Preparing questions can help you make the most of your time with your doctor.
 For a spinal headache, questions you might ask include: